html-graph/html-graph.github.io/content/transformable-viewport.md

 }
 {{< /code >}}

-All the options are complementary.
+All options are complementary.

-2. To prevent shifting when vertical or horizontal limit reached
+2. **Shift Limit**: Prevents shifting when vertical or horizontal limits are reached.

 {{< code lang="javascript" >}}
 {